OrthoPediatrics Sets Terms For $52 Million IPO

 Regarding the overall global orthopedics market, Grand View Research estimated its value in 2015 at $29.7 billion.
 Pediatrics would be a small fraction of that total.

-Technavio issued a report that asserts a CAGR from 2016 - 2020 of the global orthopedic device market of 4 percent, which is a moderate growth figure.
+Technavio issued a report that asserts a CAGR from 2016 to 2020 of the global orthopedic device market of 4 percent, which is a moderate growth figure.

 I previously wrote about OrthoPediatrics' IPO prospects in my article, OrthoPediatrics Files For $57.5 Million IPO.